 While obtaining permits is essential, health considerations should not be overlooked, especially when venturing into high-altitude areas.
 It is advisable to book accommodations and services from health and safety-compliant providers.
 Sikkim’s mesmerizing landscapes come with challenges, and prioritizing your well-being ensures a more enjoyable experience.
 All foreign tourists are also required to register within 24 hours of arrival, contributing to a secure and organized travel environment.

-Restricted Area Permits (RAP): Navigating Sikkim’s Controlled Zones
+Restricted Area Permits (RAP): For the Foreigners

 Who Needs It: